French Army: Military regions

 On 24 July 1873, the French Parliament passed a law which created 18 military regions in metropolitan France.
 A 19th Army Corps was created in Algeria in September 1873 (see Région militaire).
 In 1905, the strength of the Troupes coloniales stationed in the 19 military districts of metropolitan France was reported at 2,123 officers and 26,581 other ranks.
 In 1946, following the Second World War ten military regions were created or recreated, in accordance with a decree of 18 February 1946.
 They included the 1st (Paris); 2e (Lille); 3e (Rennes); 4e (Bordeaux); 5e (Toulouse); 6e (Metz); 7e (Dijon); 8th (Lyon); the 9th (Marseille), and the 10th in Algeria.
 The 10th Military Region (France) supervised French Algeria during the Algerian War.

 The Défense opérationnelle du territoire supervised reserve and home defence activities from 1959 to the 1970s.
-However, by the 1980s the number had been reduced to six: the 1st Military Region (France) with its headquarters in Paris, the 2nd Military Region (France) at Lille, the 3rd Military Region (France) at Rennes, the 4th Military Region (France) at Bordeaux, the 5th at Lyons and 6th at Metz.
+However, by the 1980s the number had been reduced to six: the 1st Military Region (France) with its headquarters in Paris, the 2nd Military Region (France) at Lille, the 3rd Military Region (France) at Rennes, the 4th Military Region (France) at Bordeaux, the 5th at Lyons and the 6th at Metz.
 Each supervised up to five division militaire territoriale – military administrative sub-divisions, in 1984 sometimes supervising up to three reserve regiments each.
 Today, under the latest thorough reform of the French security and defence sector, there are seven Zone de défense et de sécurité each with a territorial ground army region: Paris (or Île-de-France, HQ in Paris), Nord (HQ in Lille), Ouest (HQ in Rennes), Sud-Ouest (HQ in Bordeaux), Sud (HQ in Marseille), Sud-Est (HQ in Lyon), Est (HQ in Strasbourg).

 Personnel

 Strength

-As of 2020, the French Army employed 118,600 personnel; this includes the French Foreign Legion and Paris Fire Brigade.
-In addition, the reserves of the French Army consist of 22,750 personnel.
+As of 2020, the French Army employed 118,600 personnel; this includes the 9,000-strong French Foreign Legion and 8,500-strong Paris Fire Brigade.
+In addition, the reserves of the French Army consist of 25,000 personnel.